hyperledger-archives/sawtooth-core/docs/source/architecture/rest_api.rst

 process, which once running, allows transactions to be submitted and blocks to be read with a common language-neutral interface.
-As the validator is redesigned and improved the REST API will grow with it, providing a consistent interface that meets the needs of app developers into the future.
+As the validator is redesigned and improved the REST API will grow with it, providing a consistent interface that meets the needs of application developers into the future.

-With that focus on app developers, the REST API treats the validator mostly as a black box, submitting transactions and fetching the results.
+With that focus on application developers, the REST API treats the validator mostly as a black box, submitting transactions and fetching the results.
 It is not the tool for all validator communication.
 For example, it is not used by Transaction Processors to communicate with a validator, or by one validator to talk to other